firish/database_internals/1_storage_engines.md

 Year: 2011
 Developer: Google

-3. Which Real-World DBMS Use It?
+2. Which Real-World DBMS Use It?
-DBMS: Used as an embedded database in applications like Bitcoin Core, Google Chrome, and Ethereum clients.
+Used as an embedded database in applications like Bitcoin Core, Google Chrome, and Ethereum clients.

+embedded database: An embedded database is a database system that is built into and runs within the same process as an application, rather than operating as a separate, standalone database server.
+This means the database functions are directly integrated into the application software, allowing for efficient data management without the need for external database configurations or network communication.

 3. What Is the Idea Behind It?
-LevelDB is a fast key-value storage library that provides an ordered mapping from keys to values.
-It's designed for high performance and low latency, using a log-structured merge-tree (LSM tree) data structure.
+LevelDB is a fast "key-value" storage library that provides an "ordered" mapping from keys to values.
+It's designed for high performance and low latency, using a `log-structured merge-tree (LSM tree)` data structure.

+Note: In LevelDB, write operations are generally faster than read operations due to its underlying Log-Structured Merge Tree (LSM-tree)

-6. Biggest Strengths and Biggest Weaknesses
+5. Biggest Strengths and Biggest Weaknesses

 Strengths:
 High Performance: Efficient read/write operations.
 Lightweight: Minimal overhead, suitable for embedding.
 Simple API: Easy integration into various applications.

 Weaknesses:
+Limited Querying: No support for SQL queries.

-Limited Features: No support for SQL queries, transactions, or concurrent access by multiple processes.
+Limited Features: No Transactions, or concurrent access by multiple processes.
+File Locking: LevelDB is designed for use by a single process at a time.
+It uses a file lock to prevent multiple processes from accessing the database concurrently.
 Single-Process Access: Not designed for multi-process or networked environments.
 No Built-In Replication: Lacks features for data replication or distribution.

 5. When Is the Use Case for Using This?
 Use Cases: Ideal for embedded systems, desktop applications, or components within larger systems where a simple, fast key-value store is needed without the complexity of a full-fledged database server.

 ### RocksDB (imp)
 1. When Was It Made?